 During the 20th century Campbell Island was the most populated subantarctic island.
 From 1895 to 1931 it was farmed, during the Second World War it hosted a coast-watching station, and from 1945 to 1994 a meteorological station was based there.
 Human settlement and sheep severely damaged the flora, but the eradication of sheep, cats and rats has led to a revival.
 In the 2000s Campbell Island was uninhabited.

 The closest subantarctic islands to New Zealand, about 100 km south of Stewart Island, the Snares consist of two groups:

 The Snares are granite, and predominantly forested with Olearia lyallii (tree daisy) and Brachyglottis stewartiae.
 The islands are noted for their huge flocks of seabirds, especially sooty shearwaters (tītī), with an average of almost two burrows every square metre.
 The Snares are free of introduced predators, and have only two introduced plants, making them one of the most untouched environments in New Zealand.
 Landing is not permitted.

 860 kilometres south-east of Stewart Island, the Antipodes are New Zealand’s most distant subantarctic land.
 They have a total land area of 20.9 sq km, and the main island is about 7 kilometres by 5 kilometres.
 Bollons Island is north of the main island.
-The Antipodes are of comparatively recent volcanic origin, and the volcanic cones are the two central high points, Mts Waterhouse and Galloway (the highest at 366 m).
-From the centre there is an undulating plateau which leads down to coastal cliffs up to 160 m high.
+The Antipodes are of comparatively recent volcanic origin, and the volcanic cones are the two central high points, Mts Waterhouse and Galloway (the higher at 366 m).
+From the centre an undulating plateau leads down to coastal cliffs up to 160 m high.
 There are no harbours.